 Explaining how you did your study

-The materials and methods section describes the steps you have taken to obtain your results.
-It has several functions: a clear description of your methods helps the reader to interpret your results, and establishes your expertise and credibility as a scientist.
+The materials and methods section (referred to as the methods section hereafter) describes the steps you have taken to obtain your results.
+This section gives a clear description of your methods, it helps the reader to interpret your results, and it establishes your expertise and credibility as a scientist.

 An objective presentation of your results

-The function of your result section is to objectively present your findings that are relevant to answer your research question.
+The function of your results section is to objectively present your findings that are relevant to answer your research question.

 Interpreting your findings in the light of previous knowledge

 In the discussion, you interpret your results by viewing them in the light of earlier research.
 This section is very much connected to the introduction: you answer your research questions and review your hypotheses, building up to the wider context with which your introduction started.

 Thanking those that helped carrying out the study